howkj1/remark/SAI-Atlassian-Presentation-2015.md

 ---
 ##Confluence

- Confluence - One are to improve
+ Confluence - One area to improve
                 - Suggestions on Organize information
                     - Every year we get someone who wants to restructure hierarchy
                         - Tagging?